jcbecleo/ZLearn/README.md

 # ZLearn - Flashcard Application

 ## Overview
 ZLearn is a mobile application designed to help users study and memorize information effectively.
 Using the tried-and-true flashcard system, ZLearn provides a digital way to create, manage, and review flashcards on various topics.
-Built with React Native, it offers a seamless and responsive experience across both iOS and Android devices.
+Built with React Native and powered by Xata, a serverless database, it offers a seamless, responsive, and scalable experience across both iOS and Android devices.

 ## Features
 - **Create Custom Flashcards:** Easily input questions and answers to form your study material.